pmillan-gpsw/Churn_Rforests/README.md

 # Churn_Rforests
-**Goal:**
+###Goal:

 Predicting the probability that a customer will churn looking at his recent (going back 60 days from deactivation date or current date if he is an active customer) ticketing activity, his service line history

 ###Data:
-	1. <b>Serviceline data</b> : customer_view
+	1. Serviceline data : customer_view
-		1. Customer life -> Days since activation
+		* Customer life -> Days since activation
-		2. Current device type -> Moto E, G or X
+		* Current device type -> Moto E, G or X
-		3. Current plan
+		* Current plan
-		4. Device switch flag -> Current device different from the one used for first activation
+		* Device switch flag -> Current device different from the one used for first activation
-		5. Device life -> Days since current device activation
+		* Device life -> Days since current device activation
-		6. Last bill date -> (Not a model variable)
+		* Last bill date -> (Not a model variable)
+		* Churn flag
+		* Multiline flag

 	2. Ticket data : zd_view
-		1.
-	2. Days since last ticket
-	3. Customer life since activation
-	4. Device switch
-	5. Port flag
-	6. Multiline flag
-	7. Plan
-	8. Device life
+		* Number of tickets : past 60 days
+		* Group name
+		* Request type
+		* Ticket class
+		* Ticket type

-*as of Nov 19.
+*as of Dec 8.
 Add more as needed*

 ###Assumptions: